watzenare/PushApi/README.md

 [Back to index](#index)

 ## Pending

 Here are some pending tasks to do that aren't developed yet.

-- Update the Android worker checking the GCM responses and update user data if it is required (some special cases required).
 - Use [Forever](http://github.com/nodejitsu/forever) with the workers.
 - Develop tests (it is one of the most important things while programing and I haven't got time to develop it yet).
 - To log most of the functionalities.
-- Create a Client that uses the API.
 - Create some kind of mail template in order to send a better email.

 Thank you.